The Confession (1970 film): France

+International

 Vincent Canby in The New York Times in December 1970 did not consider The Confession a better film than Z (1969), but because the subject of this film "is much more complex, much more human, I find it vastly more interesting".
 It is "a harrowing film of intellectual and emotional anguish, dramatized by the breathless devices of melodrama."
 Roger Ebert wrote in April 1971: "It is not a thriller like Z, and it couldn't be, because there is no justice to emerge at the end and no scoundrels to unmask."
 The director, he wrote, "has made a point of insisting that the movie is anti-Stalinist, not anti-Communist."
 London remained a communist at the time the film was made.
 Pauline Kael wrote in The New Yorker that the film is a "thoughtful, intelligent demonstration of how strong, idealistic men of character are turned into pawns of history".
 Although the film is "subdued, Costa-Gavras's work has tremendous zing, but it's not until the movie is almost over that it gains resonance."
+On the review aggregator website Rotten Tomatoes, 100% of 8 critics' reviews are positive.

 Ronald Bergan and Robyn Karney in the Bloomsbury Foreign Film Guide (1988) wrote: "the screenplay's static and wordy nature is not sufficiently tempered by the direction or the playing.
 However, some of the interrogation scenes which lead to the false confession of the title cannot fail to have an impact."

 The film was nominated for the Golden Globes and BAFTA Awards as Best Foreign Language Film.

-In France the movie contributed to the disillusion of French left intellectuals and artists with the French Communist Party and the Soviet Union.
+In France, the movie contributed to the disillusion of French left intellectuals and artists with the French Communist Party and the Soviet Union.
 In Germany it inspired the singer-songwriter Reinhard Mey to compose his song In Tyrannis (1972) of which he published with a Dutch (De bekentenis) and a French (Tyrannie) version as well.